andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

 The **smart_custom** strategy allows the following strategy options:

-Use `--by-first-node` to consider only ways which start with a node inside the region.
+Use "-S by-first-node" to consider only ways which start with a node inside the region.

-**smart_custom** accepts the options "-S tags=PATTERN,..." and "-S tags=PATTERN,...",
-too, but differs slightly from **smart** regarding the combination of "types" and "tags" options: It includes result of both matches because the options will be interpreted as "types OR tags".
+Use "-S relations=key:PATTERN,..." to include all nodes and ways referenced by the relations which are included by default and which match at least one the given criteria.

+Use "-S relation-system=key:PATTERN,..." to include all relations which are reachable from the relations included by default and which match at least one the given criteria.
+(The search is performed in a graph of relations where two relations are connected when they are in a parent-child-relationship and each of them matches at least one of the given criteria.)
+All relations included this way will be reference complete.

-**smart_custom** does not accept the "-S complete-partial-relations=X" option.
+**smart_custom** does not accept the "-S types", "-S tags", and -S complete-partial-relations=X" options.

 **smart_custom** allows to define `include_tags` and `exclude_tags` rules.
 They are only supported when using a **config file**, and they should be defined on